 signing authority.Locations may, at their option, plan trips and activities for one or more days, including overnight field trips, retreats, and other excursions.
 All excursions, whether day or overnight, must comply with the following requirements:

-The excursion must be approved in advance by the person in charge or, if cosponsored or sponsored by an outside entity, by the regional bishop's office or the
+The excursion must be approved in advance by the person in charge or, if the excursion is cosponsored or sponsored by an outside entity, the regional bishop's office or the

 Traditional field trips for elementary school and high school classes must have specific educational goals for students.